cacciaresi/ulauncher-asana/README.md

 ## Features

-- Create a new task, including the ability to define the section for the task.
+- Create a new task, including the ability to define the Section for the task.
 - Search My Tasks, using [fulltext search](https://developers.asana.com/docs/search-tasks-in-a-workspace) or [typeahead](https://developers.asana.com/docs/typeahead).
-- Filter My Tasks by Tags
+- Filter My Tasks by Tags and Sections, once filtered you can continue typing to filter by task name.
-- Filter My Tasks by Sections.

 ## Requirements